ulif/diceware/README.rst

 `@heartsucker`_, which contains 8192 different words.
 This list is based off the original diceware list written by Arnold G. Reinhold.

-Both the original and 8k diceware wordlists by Mr. Reinhold are provided.
 You can enable a certain (installed) wordlist with the ``-w`` option::

   $ diceware --wordlist en_orig